Once, you have ordered new IP and you want to configure it on your server's network interface.

 To make sure that the IP address has appeared on the network interface.

-After this do not forget to stop and then start the Kronos Cloud server after assigning the additional IPs to the server.
+After this do not forget to stop and then start the Cloud Server after assigning the additional IPs to the server.

 Let’s check if this added IP is pinging.